PotHix/pothix.github.com/content/post/stats-apr-2017.md

 ### Physical activity

-As expected my avarage of steps a day dropped.
+As expected my average of steps a day dropped.
 Currently it's around **6k steps**.

 [![Amount of steps for this month](/images/stats/2017/apr/physical-activity-steps.png "Amount of steps for this month")](/images/stats/2017/apr/physical-activity-steps.png "")